 This sounds simple but these building bricks start to build up the trust relationship and from this you have the basis of an excellent collaborative working relationship.

-The extent of collaboration in organisations is growing and so we may also need in our own organisations to create the right conditions to make it possible for teams to collaborate.
+The extent of collaboration across different organisations is growing and so we need to make sure that in our organisations we create the conditions that make it possible for teams to collaborate.

 There are four key areas to work on with your teams:

-- Agree ways of working – it is vital to be clear about who does what, what the expectations are for how things are done.
+- Agree ways of working – it is vital to be clear about who does what, what the expectations are for how things are done before starting the tasks.

 - Define and Share Goals – there will be shared goals for the project but also different team members have different goals.
 Being open about these personal goals helps each party to get what they need from the collaboration

 - Manage Behaviour – we all think we are trustworthy, we all think we are great listeners, we all think we are open to feedback but the truth is often very different.
 We need to support teams to address behaviour and increase the self-awareness within the team.

 - Review and Reflect on Practice – collaboration needs practice so your teams need to take stock of what went well by conducting a structured lessons learnt review.

 Most importantly teams need time to support them in becoming collaborative.
 Sharing information with others, discussing joint plans, identifying personal objectives, all of this is time consuming.
 The final goal will be a richer outcome but there will be short term pain which will sabotage the collaborative working unless we recognise this by allocating more initial start-up time for our project teams.
 A great example of where this valuable time made a huge difference to a start up project is in our case study.

 There are some important things you can do to manage your collaborative behaviour by recognising how strong your competitive desire to win is and looking at ways in which you can rein this in!